 - Monitor your account activity – including bank accounts, credit cards, and third-party apps – to ensure that no fraudulent charges or transactions have taken place.

-- Monitor your credit report so you’re aware of any changes to your credit.
-Inaccurate information could be the sign of identity theft.
+- Monitor your credit and identity, so you’re aware of any changes to your credit.
+Inaccurate information could be a sign of identity theft.

 - Don’t click any unexpected links or download attachments without verifying them first.